-At the end of each half term, phoneme assessments are carried out to ensure that children have the correctly banded book in line with Collins Big Cat, are on track and have met the required standard in that phase, as outlined in the letters and sounds document.
+At the end of each half term, phoneme assessments are carried out, in line with the teaching that has taken place, to ensure that children have the correctly banded book in line with the Little Wandle scheme, are on track and have met the required standard in that phase.
 These assessments are used to inform future planning and to track each child's progress; staff members store these in reading folders which are passed onto the next teacher at the end of the academic year.